EricESeverson/academic-website/content/publication/ppsim/index.md

 ---
-title: "Time-optimal self-stabilizing leader election in population protocols"
+title: "ppsim: A software package for efficiently simulating and visualizing population protocols"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Janna Burman
-- Ho-Lin Chen
-- Hsueh-Ping Chen
 - David Doty
-- Thomas Nowak
 - admin
-- Chuan Xu

-date: "2021-05-27T00:00:00Z"
+date: "2021-07-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).